slamdev/baby-routine-tracker/hight-level-stories.md

 * **As a parent,** I want to set default feeding amounts and types to speed up logging routine activities.
 * **As a user,** I want to control notification settings for different types of alerts and reminders.

+### **Internationalization & Localization**

+* **As a user,** I want the app to automatically detect my system language and display content in my preferred language (English or Russian) so I can use the app comfortably.
+* **As a Russian-speaking parent,** I want to use the app in Russian so I can understand all the interface elements, button labels, and messages without language barriers.
+* **As a user,** I want to manually change the app language from the settings screen so I can switch between English and Russian regardless of my system language.
+* **As a bilingual family,** I want to switch the app language easily so both parents can use the app in their preferred language.
+* **As a user,** I want all activity types, time formats, and age calculations to be properly localized so the information is presented in a culturally appropriate format.

 ### **Error Handling & User Feedback**